How does the Aetna Dental Maintenance Organization (DMO) work?

 This will let both you and the dentist know what the benefit would be if the service were done.

-You and your dentist may also call customer service at the number on your ID card for general information about your dental coverage.
+You and your dentist may also call customer service at the number on your electronic ID card for general information about your dental coverage.

 Oral surgery – How will oral surgery services be covered by my dental plan?